Discovery of penicillin: Background

 While working at St Mary's Hospital, London, in 1928, a Scottish physician, Alexander Fleming, was investigating the pattern of variation in S. aureus.
 He was inspired by the discovery of an Irish physician, Joseph Warwick Bigger, and his two students, C.R.
 Boland and R.A.Q.
 O’Meara, at Trinity College, Dublin, in 1927.
 Bigger and his students found that when they cultured a particular strain of S. aureus, which they had designated "Y" and isolated a year earlier from the pus of a patient's axillary abscess, the bacterium grew into a variety of strains.
 They published their discovery as "Variant colonies of Staphylococcus aureus" in The Journal of Pathology and Bacteriology, concluding:

 We were surprised and rather disturbed to find, on a number of plates, various types of colonies which differed completely from the typical aureus colony.
 Some of these were quite white; some, either white or of the usual colour were rough on the surface and with crenated margins.

 Fleming and his research scholar Daniel Merlin Pryce pursued this experiment but Pryce was transferred to another laboratory in early 1928.
 After a few months of working alone, a new scholar, Stuart Craddock, joined Fleming.
 Their experiment was successful and Fleming was planning and agreed to write a report in A System of Bacteriology to be published by the Medical Research Council (MRC) by the end of 1928.
 In August, Fleming spent the summer break with his family at his country home The Dhoon at Barton Mills, Suffolk.
 Before leaving his laboratory, he inoculated several culture plates with S. aureus.
 He kept the plates aside on one corner of the table away from direct sunlight and to make space for Craddock to work in his absence.
-While on vacation, he was appointed Professor of Bacteriology at the St Mary's Hospital Medical School on 1 September 1928.
+While on holiday, he was appointed Professor of Bacteriology at the St Mary's Hospital Medical School on 1 September 1928.
 He arrived at his laboratory on 3 September, where Pryce was waiting to greet him.
 As he and Pryce examined the culture plates, they found one with an open lid and the culture contaminated with a blue-green mould.
 In the contaminated plate the bacteria around the mould did not grow, while those farther away grew normally, meaning that the mould killed the bacteria.
 Fleming commented as he watched the plate: "That's funny".
 Pryce remarked to Fleming: "That's how you discovered lysozyme."
 Fleming photographed the culture and took a sample of the mould for identification before preserving the culture with formaldehyde.